 Some lenders may require you to pay special fees or penalties if you pay off the ARM early.
 We never charge a penalty for prepayment.

 Selecting a mortgage may be the most important financial decision you will make and you are entitled to all the information you need to make the right decision.
-Please feel free to contact a Lender if you have questions about the features of our adjustable rate mortgages.
+Please feel free to contact a Mortgage Banking Officer if you have questions about the features of our adjustable rate mortgages.

 Discount points are considered a form of interest.
 Each point is equal to one percent of the loan amount.
 You pay them, up front, at your loan closing in exchange for a lower interest rate over the life of your loan.
 This means more money will be required at closing, however, you will have lower monthly payments over the term of your loan.

 To determine whether it makes sense for you to pay discount points, you should compare the cost of the discount points to the monthly payments savings created by the lower interest rate.
 Divide the total cost of the discount points by the savings in each monthly payment.
 This calculation provides the number of payments you will make before you actually begin to save money by paying discount points.
 If the number of months it will take to recoup the discount points is longer than you plan on having this mortgage, you should consider the loan program option which does not require discount points to be paid.

 The Federal Truth in Lending law requires all financial institutions disclose the APR when they advertise a rate.
 The APR is designed to present the actual cost of obtaining financing, by requiring some, but not all, closing fees be included in the APR calculation.
 These fees, in addition to the interest rate, determine the estimated cost of financing over the full term of the loan.
 Since most people do not keep the mortgage for the entire loan term, it may be misleading to spread the effect of some of these up front costs over the entire loan term.